The Importance of the ALT Attribute

 Be sure to create an Alt attribute that accurately describes the image and if you can, include a keyword but do not overstuff it, as that will get you in trouble with Google.

 Simply focus on providing context to the image, with a keyword added if relevant.
 Keep it relatively short.
-Most screen readers, such as Orca, cut off Alt text at the 125 character mark.
-However, should you require a longer description then be sure to add longdesc=”” to the HTML.
+Most screen readers, such as Orca, cut off Alt text at the 125-character mark.

 Any opportunity to give the readers a call to action, in the form of an image, must include an Alt attribute too.